"Very strategic, a great communicator and talented on a myriad of levels."

-The International Financial Law Review (IFLR) honored Mayer Brown’s Restructuring, Bankruptcy & Insolvency team, led by Brian, for its superb work on the “Restructuring of the Year” in 2011 as counsel to Barclays Bank PLC in Controladora Comercial Mexicana S.A.B de C.V. ("CCM").
-In 2009, IFLR awarded the “Americas Structured Finance Deal of the Year” to the Mayer Brown team led by Brian in connection with the highly acclaimed DIP financing of the Tribune Company in its Chapter 11 case.
+The International Financial Law Review (IFLR) honored Mayer Brown’s Restructuring, Bankruptcy & Insolvency team, led by Brian, for its superb work on the “Restructuring of the Year” in 2011 as counsel to Barclays Bank PLC in Controladora Comercial Mexicana S.A.B de C.V. ("CCM"), and previously awarded Brian’s team the “Americas Structured Finance Deal of the Year” in connection with the highly acclaimed DIP/securitization financing of the Tribune Company in its Chapter 11 case.

 Recognized as a thought leader, Brian is a frequent lecturer and author on novel and complex bankruptcy and reorganization topics.
 He is also frequently interviewed by the media for his views on innovative and timely reorganization topics.

 Brian has advised clients across nearly every industry and sector, including aviation, automotive, energy, renewable energy, entertainment, hospitality, financial, healthcare, media, real estate, retail, steel and telecom.
 Brian is currently playing a leading role representing clients in today’s distressed energy sector.
 He has significant experience tackling the issues and challenges faced by these groups in the oil and gas and coal markets, including in the upstream, midstream, downstream and oilfield services sectors.
 Brian has provided counsel on every aspect of a troubled situation in this sector, including complex out-of-court and in-court restructurings, from the perspective of both creditors and investors.